 Your Scheduled Walks:

-ne walk scheduled is based off of time in minutes (20'-50') rather than mileage.
+Your scheduled walks are based off of time in minutes (20'-50') rather than mileage.

 This is to take the focus off of how many miles you are going and help you to build endurance in regards to time.

 If you want, then of course you will be able to estimate how far you walk based off of how many miles you can walk per hour.